SergeyBerdnikovich/BookStore/README.md

 ## Key Endpoints
 \< desribe 2-3 key endpoint of the service, its purpose and how data looks like. this should give tangible insight about how the service contract >

+If there are key scheduled tasks - explain them instead of some of the endpoints.

 ## Installation
 \< what needed to be done to install it >